Dubai operators · US market entry

 • Cyber.
 Regional cyber operators running into federal cycles and Fortune 500 procurement.
 Gulf government references and DIFC-adjacent trust do not pass the US security-buyer filter.
 A US peer set and a US outcome claim do.

 • Gulf service firms entering US metros.
-Professional services, real-estate adjacent services, and premium B2B services opening US offices where the Gulf service register reads as boutique rather than institutional in the US category.
+Professional services, real-estate adjacent services, and premium B2B services opening US offices where the Gulf service register lands as boutique rather than institutional in the US category.

 What the Dubai operator register costs in America.

 • Relationship-forward opener.
 The American buyer is scanning for a category claim in the first twenty seconds.
-Preamble about history, values, and mutual respect reads as filler, and the filter closes before the category arrives.
+Preamble about history, values, and mutual respect lands as filler, and the filter closes before the category arrives.

 • DIFC and ADGM proof points as trust markers.
 In the Gulf they are a category.
 In the US they are a registration line and do not register as proof of commercial capability.